 |---|---|

-| 2019 | NCAP launched |
+| 2019 | NCAP launched by the Government of India |

-| 2019–2020 | 100+ cities identified |
+| 2019–2020 | Non-attainment cities identified using monitoring data |

-| 2022 | 40% reduction target added |
+| 2022 | Pollution reduction target expanded to up to 40% by 2026 |

-Stated Goals, Targets, and Design of NCAP
+Stated Goals and Targets of NCAP

 Monitoring, Measurement, and Data Systems Under NCAP

-How Air Quality Is Measured
+How Air Quality Is Measured Under NCAP

 To understand how air quality data is reported publicly, see AQI explained in India.